 A VPN encrypts all traffic flowing to and from your device and tunnels it via an intermediary server in a location of your choice.
 It works by obfuscating your actual IP address (the one assigned to you by your internet service provider), making it appear that you’re in a different location.
 By connecting to an appropriate server, you can securely access streaming sites like Netflix and Hulu.
 Furthermore, the encryption aspect means state-appointed hackers and sleuths cannot determine your digital footprint.

-Switzerland VPN FAQ
+VPN for Switzerland FAQ

 How can I access different Netflix libraries in Switzerland?